Defending Your Rights And Reputation After Sex Crime Charges

 For the accused, it is important to realize that an arrest is not a conviction.
-I am Abraham Del Rio III of Del Rio Law, PLLC, an accomplished Richmond area defense attorney who just knows how much is at stake.
+I am Abraham Del Rio III of Del Rio Law, PLLC, an accomplished Cleveland area defense attorney who just knows how much is at stake.
 I am committed to providing compassionate, aggressive and effective representation to those accused of sex crimes and other offenses.
 I will take the time to understand your unique situation without judgment and fight for justice on your behalf.

 An Overview Of Virginia Laws On Sex Crimes

 The specifics of each sex crime may vary, but the cases generally fall into one of three categories:

 - Offenses regarding sexual contact with children

 - Nonconsensual sexual acts perpetrated upon an adult victim against their will

 - Offenses that are considered immoral such as prostitution and solicitation

 Note that there is no statute of limitations for any sex crime that is classified as a felony under Virginia law.
 As a result, old allegations – dating back years or even decades – can still lead to charges.